 We are proud of our instrumental ensembles and eager to work with you as we prepare another great season of music.
 We welcome all new student musicians as well as our returning musicians.
-The 2017-18 year is shaping up to be a great one and we hope you are excited to be part of it.
+We are especially looking forward to this spring, with lots of great things planned.

 We invite all students at Gettysburg College to audition for instrumental ensembles, including Wind Symphony and Symphony Orchestra.
 There is only one audition for both ensembles.
 All prospective ensemble members must audition, regardless of prior ensemble membership.